basho/basho_docs/source/languages/en/riak/dev/data-modeling/index.md

     </td>
     <td><a href="http://player.vimeo.com/video/49775483" target="_blank" title="Riak at OpenX">Riak at OpenX</a>
     <br>
-    Los Angeles-based OpenX will serve around four trillion ads this year.
-In this talk, Anthony Molinaro, Engineer at OpenX, goes in depth on their architecture, how they've built their system, and why/how they are switching to Riak for data storage after using databases like CouchDB and Cassandra in production.
+    Los Angeles-based OpenX will serves trillions of ads a year.
+In this talk, Anthony Molinaro, Engineer at OpenX, goes in depth on their architecture, how they've built their system, and why/how they're switching to Riak for data storage after using databases like CouchDB and Cassandra in production.
     </td>
   </tr>
 </table>

 ## Log Data

-#### Simple Case

 A common use case for Riak is storing large amounts of log data for analysis with [[MapReduce]] or as the primary storage for log data with